sefirosweb/minecraftLegion/README.md

 # minecraftLegion
 Minecraft multipurpose bot

-This project are based on <a href="https://github.com/PrismarineJS/mineflayer">mineflayer</a> & PrismarineJS repository
+This project are based on <a target="_blank" href="https://github.com/PrismarineJS/mineflayer">mineflayer</a> & PrismarineJS repository

 This program is part of the 3 of this project,
 Each part can be run independently,
-The other 2 parts are <a href="https://github.com/sefirosweb/minecraftLegionWebServer">minecraftLegionWebServer</a> & <a href="minecraftLegionWebClient">minecraftLegionWebClient</a>
+The other 2 parts are <a target="_blank" href="https://github.com/sefirosweb/minecraftLegionWebServer">minecraftLegionWebServer</a> & <a href="minecraftLegionWebClient">minecraftLegionWebClient</a>

 I highly recomend use the other 2 parts for comunicate the bots and coordinate the actions y manage remotly